 Abstract

-Fiber intake indirectly promotes human health via gut microbiome and associated metabolism but the effects are highly personalized.
-While many factors are possibly at play, the well-documented individuality has been mostly associated with baseline microbiota before dietary intervention.
-However, little is known about the fiber-induced ecological dynamics of gut community and its baseline dependence, thus precluding in-depth understanding of the end-point response heterogeneity.
-Here we supplied inulin to isogenic mice that carry four distinct baseline microbiota for four weeks and longitudinally profiled microbiome and short-chain fatty acids (SCFAs) in absolute abundance.
-Despite the microbiota and SCFAs share consensus two-phase responses—short-term rapid stimulation and long-term partial recovery, we confirmed that the dynamical shifts in the total bacterial load, butyrate and propionate concentrations are indeed baseline-dependent.
-By combining statistical inference and ecological modeling, we revealed that a subcommunity of seven bacterial responders of inulin, including five putative degraders, almost fully determine the dynamics of microbiota and their relative profiles were largely controlled by baseline abundance and interspecies competition.
-Despite a challenge in accurate prediction of SCFAs from gut microbiota, we provided statistical evidences that the previously found correlation between bacterial load and propionate concentration may be mediated by these keystone bacteria.
-Finally, we demonstrated that some major findings from inulin are reproducible and generalizable to resistant starch intervention.
-Our study emphasizes the importance of ecological network analysis in mechanistic understanding of individualized responses to dietary fiber.
+Intake of dietary fibers selectively modulates the composition and metabolism of gut microbiome and the effects are highly individualized.
+The individuality in response to dietary fiber interventions has been associated with the baseline gut microbiome, however, in-depth understanding of the ecological drivers in microbiota remodeling is still lacking.
+In this study, we fed fermentable dietary fibers to isogenic mice with distinct baselines of gut microbiota and profiled the long-term dynamics of gut microbiome and short-chain fatty acids (SCFAs).
+Under inulin intervention, the murine gut microbiota (bacterial absolute abundance, community composition) and SCFAs showed a two-phase response, i.e. rapid stimulation in the short-term phase and gradual stabilization to new equilibria in the long-term phase, and the dynamics were baseline-dependent.
+Based on absolute abundance quantification and ecological modeling, we inferred a group of bacterial taxa as key responders, whose growth was selectively promoted by inulin.
+We found that the baseline-dependent dynamics of bacterial load and community composition were largely determined by the baseline abundance of key inulin responsders and their interspecies competition.
+The production of SCFAs, such as propionate, can be directly associated to the abundance of key responders, yet quantitative predictions of metabolite levels from bacterial community composition were impeded by inter-individual variations.
+Finally, we demonstrated that our methods and findings were generalizable to study the dynamical response to resistant starch intervention.
+Overall, our study emphasizes the importance of ecological modeling for understanding the dynamical responses of gut microbiome and the need for personalized interventions.

-Keywords: gut microbiome, dietary fiber, ecological dynamics, short-chain fatty acids, baseline-dependent dependence, generalized Lotka-Volterra
+Keywords: gut microbiome, dietary fiber, ecological dynamics, short-chain fatty acids, baseline-dependent dependence, generalized Lotka-Volterra model

 Introduction